LibraryOfCongress/viewshare/docs/installation.rst

 * ANONYMOUS_USERNAME: the user name used by anonymous users, e.g. "guest"
 * ACCOUNT_REQUIRED_EMAIL: require email addresses for new accounts
 * ACCOUNT_EMAIL_VERIFICATION: require an email address verification step for new accounts
-* THEME_DIR_URL: the path to the theme directory, by default "themes/chili"
-* THEME_FRAGMENT_URL: the path to the theme CSS, optional
-* THEME_URL: the absolute URL of the theme CSS, optional

 Transformation Server
 ---------------------